 A retention bonus — sometimes called a ‘stay’ bonus — is a type of temporary supplemental pay offered to an employee in addition to their regular salary.
 Its purpose is to motivate employees to stay in their current position.

-Employers typically offer team members retention bonuses when:
+Employers typically offer team members a retention payment when:

 A retention bonus agreement usually stipulates how long the employee has to stay with the company

-To protect themselves from employees simply taking their reward and leaving, most companies make written agreements or contracts part of employee retention bonuses.
+To protect themselves from employees simply taking their reward and leaving, most companies make written agreements or contracts part of a retention bonus.

 A retention bonus agreement may specify how long the employee has to stay with the company.
-For example, if an employer offers a retention bonus package to a lead project manager in the middle of a vital initiative, they may detail in the retention bonus agreement that the employee has to stay until the project is completed to receive the payment.
+For example, if an employer offers a retention bonus package to a lead project manager during a vital initiative, they may stipulate in the retention bonus agreement that the employee has to stay until the project is completed to receive the payment.

-While a company might offer a retention bonus as a lump sum payment, they can also spread the reward out in instalments.
-Using a payment schedule may help retain employee motivation throughout the contractually agreed-upon time frame.
+While a company might offer a retention bonus as a lump sum payment, they can also spread the reward out in installments.
+Using a payment schedule may help retain employee motivation throughout the contractually agreed-upon period.

 ⭐ Leadership and staff alike should know that employees can always ask for a retention bonus — they don’t have to wait for their employer to offer one.
-If an individual requests a retention bonus, set up a one-on-one meeting to discuss their proposal and explore their options.
+If an individual requests a retention bonus, schedule a one-on-one meeting to discuss their proposal and explore their options.

 Factors to consider when deciding on a retention bonus